RhonaON/exercism-javascript-exercises/README.md

 # exercism-javascript-exercises
-A repo containing exercises from the Exercism Javascript Track
+A repo containing exercises from the Exercism Javascript track